connorcapitolo/Spaceship-Titanic/README.md

 The former will only use the provided data within the repository, while the latter will look to download the data from the GCP bucket (please note this is not available to external users)

 ## GCP Buckets For Uploading/Retrieving Data

+Follow the steps for [Setting Up GCP Service Account and Credentials](https://github.com/dlops-io/mushroom-app/tree/02-setup-gcp-credentials)

+* **Note**: The role to be selected should be *Storage Object Admin* so you can upload and download to the GCP bucket, rather than *Storage Object Viewer*
+* You can see the *GOOGLE_APPLICATION_CREDENTIALS* environment variable within `docker_shell.sh` (GCP will search for this and utilize it when necessary)